-At the very least, breathing and walking will be difficult as the air is very thin at this elevation.
-This makes for a fun time when the guides try and rush you in an effort to speed up the whole ordeal.
+At the very least, breathing and walking will be more difficult as the air is thin at this high elevation.
+It’s very important to go at a pace you’re comfortable with.
+So that can become a fine balance to attempt when the guides try and rush everyone in an effort to speed up the whole ordeal.
 Yes, they do that.

-You are rushed up the slippery mountainside, which can be difficult on its own during this high altitude trek.
-The guide has a long 15 hour+ day, so it’s in his personal interest to get you up and down that mountain as quickly as possible.
-You’re given three hours to complete the 15-kilometer round-trip trek.
-That breaks down to about 2-hours going up and 1 hour coming down.
+Rainbow Mountain trekkers are rushed up the slippery mountainside, which can be difficult on its own during a rainy high altitude trek.
+The Rainbow Mountain guides all have a long 15 hour+ day, so it’s in their personal interest to get hikers up and down that mountain as quickly as possible.
+It’s not an easy job.

-We saw other guides giving similar messages to their victims.
-The guides are cold and wet up here.
+We saw other guides giving similar messages to their groups.
+The guides are cold and wet up at the top of the rainbow mountain viewpoint.
 They don’t want to be up on this high altitude mountain peak in the snow and rain.
-So they try to rush you back down the mountain instead of giving you time to enjoy the view.
+Can you blame them?
+So they try to rush their tour groups back down the mountain instead of giving them time to enjoy the view.

-And they don’t really “guide” you at all.
-You’re let loose to hike the trail on your own, which could be fine.
-It’s not a difficult trail to find your way.
-Just follow the mud!
+And they don’t really “guide” at all.
+Tour groups are let loose to hike the trail on their own, which could be fine.
+It’s not a difficult trail to find the way.
+Just follow the giant mud slick!

 When attempting a harrowing trek, it’s nice to be well rested.